-The Si1133 is in the Off Mode when V{DD} is either not connected to a power supply or if the V{DD} voltage is below the stated VDD_OFF voltage described in the electrical specifications.
-As long as the parameters stated in are not violated, no current will flow through the Si1133.
-In the Off Mode, the Si1133 SCL and SDA pins do not interfere with other I2C devices on the bus.
-Keeping V{DD} less than VDD_OFF is not intended as a method of achieving lowest system current draw.
-The reason is that the ESD protection devices on the SCL, SDA, and INT pins also draw from a current path through V{DD} .
+The Si1153 is in the Off Mode when V{DD} is either not connected to a power supply or if the V{DD} voltage is below the stated VDD_OFF voltage described in the electrical specifications.
+As long as the parameters stated in Table 8.7 Absolute Maximum Ratings on page 43 are not violated, no current will flow through the Si1153.
+In the Off Mode, the Si1153 SCL and SDA pins do not interfere with other I2C devices on the bus.
+Ensure that none of the pins have a voltage larger than the voltage on the VDD pin.
 If V{DD} is grounded, for example, then current flows from system power to system ground through the SCL, SDA, and INT pull-up resistors and the ESD protection devices.
-Allowing V{DD} to be less than VDD_OFF is intended to serve as a hardware method of resetting the Si1133 without a dedicated reset pin.
+Allowing V{DD} to be less than VDD_OFF is intended to serve as a hardware method of resetting the Si1153 without a dedicated reset pin.

-The Si1133 can also re-enter the Off Mode upon receipt of a software reset sequence.
-Upon entering Off Mode, the Si1133 proceeds directly from the Off Mode to the Initialization Mode.
+The Si1153 can also re-enter the Off Mode upon receipt of a software reset sequence.
+Upon entering Off Mode, the Si1153 proceeds directly from the Off Mode to the Initialization Mode.